Skip to main content

 Readability tools

-Readability tools can catch issues that writers and editors miss.
-These tools identify content that’s hard to read and flag other readability issues.
+Readability tools like Hemingway or Flesch-Kincaid can help catch readability issues that writers and editors miss.
+The tools flag content that’s hard to read or that has other readability issues.

-Use readability tools with care.
-They don’t replace careful review by humans.
+Use readability tools with care since they don’t replace careful review by humans.

 Search engine optimization